 Because of the way things were set up, people generally knew who gave large amounts and who gave small amounts.
-There was no paper money at this time, so offerings consisted only of coins.
+There was no paper money at that time, so offerings consisted only of coins.
 The coins were made of different metals and were different sizes depending on how much they were worth.
 Some were made of gold, some of silver, and some of copper.
 People paid attention when a large gift was put into the collection boxes.
 The loud clanging of lots of heavy coins falling into the trumpet was unmistakable.
-The attentive listener could even tell whether the coins being dropped into the trumpet were light copper coins or heavy gold ones since each made a different sound.
+The attentive listener could even tell whether the coins that were being dropped into the trumpet were light copper coins or heavy gold ones, since each made a different sound.

 Jesus was sitting across from this area and saw what was going on.
-Mark’s gospel tells us that many rich people were dropping in large amounts.
+St. Mark’s gospel tells us that many rich people were dropping in large amounts.
 Everyone was surely paying attention to these people, yet as Jesus watched, a woman caught his attention.
-In the midst of all these large, loud gifts going into the treasury, she dropped in a seemingly insignificant amount, but Jesus noticed her.
+In the midst of all these large, loud gifts going into the treasury, she dropped in a seemingly insignificant amount.
+But Jesus noticed her.
 We are told that this woman was a widow, which meant that she had no means of supporting herself (because women could not work or own property according to Jewish law), so the only money she had was what others had given her.
-Mark specifies that she put in two small coins.
+St. Mark specifies that she put in two small coins.
 But Jesus holds her meagre offering in very high esteem.
 There are several lessons to be learnt from this.

 - THE TRUE DISCIPLE OF JESUS

 Even the poor person is called to put his/her good in common.
 Sure, every person has a duty to strive to provide adequately for his/her family; but he/she should still realize that he/she is responsible for the welfare of the others.
-Many are the excuses that a selfish heart can find to escape helping his/her brothers and sisters!
+Many are the excuses that a selfish heart can find to escape helping one’s brothers and sisters!
 Let us not forget that no one is too poor to the extent of having nothing to offer.